mehulagg/gitlab/doc/user/group/saml_sso/index.md

 Ensure that the user who is trying to link their GitLab account has been added as a user within the identity provider's SAML app.

-This message may also be a result of the SAML response missing the `InResponseTo` attribute in the `samlp:Response` tag, which is [expected by the SAML gem](https://github.com/onelogin/ruby-saml/blob/9f710c5028b069bfab4b9e2b66891e0549765af5/lib/onelogin/ruby-saml/response.rb#L307-L316).
-The identity provider administrator should ensure that it is a Service Provider initiated login (instead of Identity Provider initiated).
+Alternatively, the SAML response may be missing the `InResponseTo` attribute in the `samlp:Response` tag, which is [expected by the SAML gem](https://github.com/onelogin/ruby-saml/blob/9f710c5028b069bfab4b9e2b66891e0549765af5/lib/onelogin/ruby-saml/response.rb#L307-L316).
+The [Identity Provider](#glossary) administrator should ensure that the login should be initiated by the Service Provider (typically GitLab) and not the Identity Provider.

 ### Stuck in a login "loop"